RobertSenzel/Mini_Projects/README.md

 # Mini_Projects
-A collection of mini projects that I have made.
+A collection of mini projects that I made while learning python.
 All visualisations are created using pygame.

 ### Pendulums: